putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 It was gone.
 He felt a wave of panic.
 He’d set it down when he … He’d made the commlink call … It should be right over there.

 He searched the clearing.
 He looked in the hut.
-He was really panicked now.
+He was really panicking now.
 How could he just lose his blaster?
 It was no longer leaning against the log.
 He was sure he’d left it there, for just a minute or two.

 He felt his gut clench. _Someone had to have taken it_.